 Kidneys are often donated after death.
 Unfortunately, there are more people waiting for a kidney than there are available kidney donors.
-Thanks to the success of the Australian Paired Kidney Exchange Programme, more people are now receiving a donated kidney from a living donor.
+Thanks to the success of the Australian and New Zealand Paired Kidney Exchange (ANZKX) Program, more people are now receiving a donated kidney from a living donor.

 Not everyone is medically suitable to receive a donated kidney and some people may not want to have a kidney transplant.
 For these patients, dialysis is the main treatment option.

 You can register your decision to donate your organs after death through the Australian Organ Donor Register.
 Kidney transplants have a high success rate and by donating after death, you will be giving someone the potential to have a longer and more active life than they would have had on dialysis treatment.

 A transplant from a deceased donor can be used for medically suitable people who have been stabilised on dialysis.